destilabs/mcp-doctor/README.md

 - 📊 **Rich Reports** - Beautiful terminal output with detailed diagnostics
 - 🚀 **Easy Integration** - Simple CLI and Python API
 - ⚡ **Fast Execution** - Async operations for quick analysis

+## 🧠 Philosophy

+MCP Doctor is built around two core principles that drive every design decision:

+### ⚡ **Speed First**
+This tool is designed for **frequent, everyday usage** by developers and AI engineers.
+Speed is paramount:

+- **No AI dependencies** - We deliberately avoid LLM-based evaluation to ensure consistent, fast analysis
+- **Rule-based analysis** - Lightning-fast pattern matching and heuristic evaluation
+- **Async architecture** - Concurrent operations for maximum performance
+- **Minimal overhead** - Direct protocol communication without unnecessary abstractions

+*Why this matters: When you're iterating on MCP servers, waiting 30+ seconds for AI-powered analysis breaks your flow.
+MCP Doctor gives you actionable insights in seconds, not minutes.*

+### 🔒 **Security Paramount**
+Security isn't an afterthought—it's baked into every feature:

+- **Smart credential filtering** - Automatically detects and hides sensitive environment variables from logs
+- **Configurable privacy levels** - From secure filtering to complete logging disablement
+- **No data transmission** - All analysis happens locally; your secrets never leave your machine
+- **Secure defaults** - Safe configurations out of the box

+*Why this matters: MCP servers often handle sensitive API keys, database credentials, and private data.
+MCP Doctor ensures your secrets stay secret while providing the insights you need.*

+These principles ensure MCP Doctor remains a tool you'll reach for daily—fast enough for rapid iteration, secure enough for production environments.

 ## 🚀 Quick Start